Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 4. Both active Treatment Arms non-significant

-6. Both active Treatment Arm futile
+6. Both active Treatment Arms futile

-rBest, rValue=2
+Selection scheme with rBest, rValue=2

 This first diagram graphically represent how treatment selection proceeds choosing typeOfSelection=rBest with rValue=2 in case of the study design previously defined.
-Early study success can be obtained whenever both treatment arms can be tested significantly at interim, continuation of study with only non-significant (meaning neither stopped for efficacy, not for futility) active treatment arms is to be done whenever one of the \(2\) active arms is discontinued due to efficacy and if none of the arms can be tested significantly at interim, the study continues with both treatment arms as even arms crossing the futility bounds are to be carried forward using rBest, rValue=2.
+Early study success can be obtained whenever both treatment arms can be tested significantly at interim and a continuation of the study with only the non-significant (meaning neither stopped for efficacy nor for futility) active treatment arm is to be done whenever the other active treatment arm is discontinued early due to efficacy.
+If neither of the arms can be tested significantly at interim, the study continues with both treatment arms as even arms crossing the futility bounds are to be carried forward using rBest, rValue=2.

-This second diagram illustrates the active treatment arm selection that is to be implemented through the user defined selection function.
-Efficacy stop occurs when both active treatment arms are tested significantly at interim, continuation with non-significant arm only happens only when one active arm is significant while the other arm is not, but neither futile.
-The study also terminates early with success of one arm when one active arm is futile while the other can be deemed superior to control, continuation with non-futile arms only is done when both arms are non-significant or one of them is non-significant while the other one is futile.
-Lastly, futility stop can also happen at interim.
+The second diagram illustrates the active treatment arm selection that is to be implemented through the user-defined selection function.
+An efficacy stop occurs if both active treatment arms are tested significantly at interim.
+If only one of the active treatment arms is tested significantly at interim and the other arm is not significant (but also not futile), the trial is continued with the non-significant arm only.
+The study also terminates early with success of one arm if one active arm is futile while the other can be deemed superior to control.
+In case both arms are non-significant or one arm is non-significant while the other is futile, the trial is continued with the non-futile arms (or arm) only.
+Lastly, a futility stop can also happen at interim.

 futility_bounds <- matrix(c(d_IN$futilityBounds, d_IN$futilityBounds), nrow = 2)